Telework policy clarifies rules

-Sherri Artuso, AFLCMC Director of Personnel, Jennifer Bauer, Chief of Personnel Programs Division and Angie Benito, Personnel Program Division Telework lead, joined for an episode of AFLCMC's Leadership Log podcast to help foster better understanding of the center's telework policy.
-(U.S. Air Force video by Jim Varhegyi)
+Sherri Artuso, AFLCMC Director of Personnel, Jennifer Bauer, Chief of Personnel Programs Division, and Angie Benito, Personnel Program Division Telework lead, joined for an episode of AFLCMC's Leadership Log podcast to help foster a better understanding of the center's telework policy.

+Sustained remote operations created the need to revise some elements of the telework policy.
+The current policy now clearly states the process to determine if telework is appropriate for a particular duty position and how to determine the right category.

+"At the most basic level," Artuso said, "telework is a voluntary work arrangement that allows an employee or a service member to perform all of their assigned official duties and other authorized activities from an approved alternate worksite, either on a situational basis or a regular recurring basis."

 |Date Taken: